quantcdn/cloud-init-action/README.md

 ## Adding secrets

 Navigate to your repositories Settings page and find **Secrets**.
-Once there click on new secret, enter **QUANT_TOKEN** as the secret name and paste your provided Quant API token.
+Once there click on new secret, enter **SECTION_API_TOKEN** as the secret name and paste your provided Quant API token.

 You can learn more about [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) and [actions](https://docs.github.com/en/actions).